shabrina12/LearnIt-Front-End-Landing-Page/README.md

 ### What I learned

-I learned a simple way to add slider function in testimonial section using swiper js library
+I learned a simple way to add slider function in testimonial section using react slick library

 Code snippets, see below:
 ```js